observ33r/object-equals/README.md

   Outperforms popular libraries like `lodash.isEqual`, `fast-equals`, `dequal`, `are-deeply-equal` and `node.isDeepStrictEqual`.

 - **Engine-Aware Design**
-  Tailored execution paths for V8 and JSC based engines to maximize performance.
+  Tailored execution paths for V8 and JSC based runtimes to maximize performance.

 - **Web-First Architecture**
   Uses a lightweight, browser-safe implementation by default with full compatibility across all modern browsers and runtimes.